Dani’s Blog

 I could feel my discomfort reflected back at me when I looked directly at the camera.
 But what was it?
 And at who?
 At me?
 My family?
 The world?
 The neighbours?
 And why was I confronting myself with the camera, that recorded more than I knew I was expressing?

 I was trying to express something I didn’t have words for, and was apprehensive about seeing.
-With a small amount of courage, in my studio as a resident at 59 Rivoli, I was playing artist.
-Feeling full-on imposter.
+With a small amount of courage, in my studio as a resident at 59 Rivoli in Paris, I was playing artist and feeling full-on imposter.
 Summoning inspiration.
 Using found objects to “test my light.”
 I couldn’t even say I was making self portraits until it became obvious.
 I’d say I was just testing the light on myself, before a portrait shoot.

 I noticed the theme of voice/ sound/ silence/ auto-censorship was recurring.
 I continued to show up.
 There was something inside me pushing back at the creativity that urged to push forward.
-It was a vicious judge, and I didn’t yet know that I could tell it to get in the friggin back seat.
-So it’s like I was flooring it, trying to get onto the highway in second gear.
-I can still feel what that was like (and sometimes still is!), that made me want to scream exactly like that plaster face!
+It was a vicious judge, and I didn’t yet know that I could tell that inner critic, who wanted to keep me safe and static, to get in the friggin back seat.
+It’s like I was flooring it, trying to get onto the highway in second gear.
+I can still feel what that was like (and sometimes still is!), that made me want to scream exactly like that plaster face.

 At the time, I judged this photo as not good enough.
 I didn’t like what I was wearing, I didn’t like the light, or my hair.
 I’d made it too fast, without thinking about all the details.
 I tried to re-make it later, but the mask was lost and I never found a replacement.
 So I accept it as it is.
 A stepping-stone on the path of self-understanding.